mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 #### `protocol`

 The name for the protocol module to use to connect MariaDB MaxScale to the database.
-Currently only one backend protocol is supported, the MySQLBackend module.
+Currently only one backend protocol is supported, the MariaDBBackend module.

 #### `monitoruser`